 Fall Creek moves beyond blueberries with Berryplant and Berrytech acquisition

-In a LinkedIn post, Fall Creek CEO Marc de Beer announced that the company is acquiring two new operations: the nursery platform Berryplant and the breeder Berrytech.
+In a LinkedIn post, Fall Creek CEO Marc de Beer announced that the company is acquiring two new operations: the Italy-based nursery platform Berryplant, and its sister company, the breeder Berrytech.

 The family-founded companies bring 30 years of expertise in Rubus (raspberries and blackberries) development and propagation to Fall Creek, marking the blueberry giant's expansion into the broader berry market.